 It is always difficult to lose a loved one.
 It is much more so when that person is lost because of the negligent or wrongful intentional acts of others.
-When a person dies due to the negligence or wrongful acts of another person or company, Texas law allows certain family members to bring a “wrongful death” suit against the responsible party.
+When a person dies due to the negligence, medical malpractice or wrongful acts of another person or company, Texas law allows certain family members to bring a “wrongful death” suit against the responsible party.

 A wrongful death suit is a way to not only seek civil justice for the deceased person, but also seek monetary compensation for that person’s death.
 Under section 16.003(b) of the Texas Civil Practice and Remedies Code, family members have only two years to act after a loved one’s death.